pub struct AtomicTagPtr<T, const N: usize> { /* private fields */ }Expand description

 written and containing the previous value.

-On success this value is guaranteed to be equal to current
+On success this value is guaranteed to be equal to current.

-takes takes two Ordering
+compare_exchange takes takes two Ordering arguments to describe

 the memory ordering of this operation.